courselab/sys-our-syssoft-project/CONTRIBUTING.md

  Code of conduct
  ------------------------------

- Just be considerate and inclusive face diversity.
+ Be considerate and inclusive face diversity.

- ..it happens
+ I have a matter.
  ------------------------------

- SYSeg contains source-code examples and implementation challenges collected by the author from class notes and programming exercises throughout the teaching practice in undergraduate courses in Computer Sciences and Engineering.
-As such the material is a work-in-progress endeavor and may contain (or, certainly contains) incomplete, suboptimal, or even imperfect code.
-Let's hope not, but potential inaccuracy in technical explanations are not guaranteed not to happen as result of reliance on misleading references or imprecise documentation.
+ ..it happens.

+ SYSeg is a work in progress and, as such, may contain suboptimal code and potential innacuracy in technical explanations resulting of reliance on imprecise or misleading references.
 If you ever detect one such problem, it would be great if you could drop the author a note.

-Your input will be very appreciated, as it will help to improve the material.
-Special thanks shall be gratefully engraved in the source comments and documentation.
+ If it is not much trouble, please open an issue at the repository and apply it the lable 'matter'.
+Then, explain what should be improved.

+ Well, if you are in the mood of submitting a PR/MR, that would be great!

  Project standards
  ------------------------------